 In 1876, 16-year-old Harry Haythornthwaite stowed away on a ship set for America.
 When discovered, he was forced to care for a set of white-faced bulls to pay for his passage.
 Upon arrival in Galveston, the importer of the bulls hired the youngster to continue to care for them.
 He became a cowboy and made four trips up the trail—two to Kansas and two to Nebraska.
 After the second trip to Nebraska, he stayed in Ogallala, married, and filed on a land grant near Arthur.
 He and subsequent generations put all their savings and credit toward buying more of the fertile Nebraska Sandhills ranch country—the Haythorn Ranch.

 Leachman Cattle of CO

 To follow Leachman lineage is to dive deep into the story of America’s cattle, from the lush hills of Ohio and New York, to the Great Plains of Montana, South Dakota, and Colorado, and even overseas to Scotland and South America.
-For three generation, Leachman brothers, sons, and grandsons have sought not only to breed better cattle, but to create a better cattle business.
+For three generations, Leachman brothers, sons, and grandsons have sought not only to breed better cattle but to create a better cattle business.

 Maddux Cattle Company

 Father and son pair, Jack and John Maddux, run their 2,500-head cow operation on 40,000 acres in the southwestern Sandhills of Nebraska.
 The family has ranched the area since the late 1800s and now focuses on finishing efficient animals with low-cost feed.

 Now owned by Montana’s largest landowners and billionaire brothers, Farris and Dan Wilkes, the historic N Bar Headquarters was established in 1885 and still serves the 60,000 contiguous acres that comprise the ranch and the 1,500 head of cattle that graze it.
 Remarkably, ranch operations are fully self-sustaining and handled by a full-time staff of two or three.